deepinx/deep-face-alignment/README.md

 | bmvc_sdu_data3d.zip | [BaiduCloud](https://pan.baidu.com/s/1EbSx_j_GoNJqLwZyuclBAQ) or [GoogleDrive](https://drive.google.com/open?id=1i-gUFJhtiZP3uCmNbhLCzd4C4fb-Ljhk), 1.54G | 3D training/validation dataset and AFLW2000-3D testset |

 The performances of pre-trained models are shown below.
 Accuracy is reported as the Normalised Mean Error (NME).
 To facilitate comparison with other methods on these datasets, we give mean error normalised by the diagonal of the ground truth bounding box and the eye centre distance.
-Each training model is denoted by Topology^StackBlock (d = DownSamplingSteps) - BlockType - OtherParameters.
+Each training model is denoted by Topology^StackBlock (d = DownSampling Steps) - BlockType - OtherParameters.

 | Model | Model Size | IBUG  | COFW  | 300W  | Download Link |
 |:-:|:-:|:-:| :-: | :-: | :-: |